 Key Concepts

-A trace would represent the complete lifecycle of a request or task as it flows through the various services and components that interact with the LLM.
+Trace A trace would represent the complete lifecycle of a request or task as it flows through the various services and components that interact with the LLM.
 This could involve multiple stages, such as receiving input from the user, sending the input to the model for inference, processing the model’s output, and delivering the result back to the user.
+Usually, a trace corresponds to a single api call of an application.

 A span represents an individual unit of work or operation that occurs within the trace.
 It could be a function call, an HTTP request, a database query, or any other significant unit of work.
 In the context of an LLM application, spans are used to capture each distinct task or action that is performed during the lifecycle of a request.